 Patients starting dialysis enter a world of unfamiliar technology, terminology, and procedures.
 During this time, they need support, compassion, and instruction to understand end stage renal disease (ESRD) and the best ways to manage their own care.
 In answer to these needs, Fresenius Kidney Care introduced Transitional Care Units (TCUs) at strategically selected dialysis centers nationwide.
 Physicians can refer patients to a TCU when they need to start dialysis and do not have a planned start.

 In the TCU, patients learn about all their therapy choices and get the resources and confidence to pursue a treatment that best fits their lifestyle — whether home dialysis, in-center hemodialysis (HD), or getting on a transplant waitlist.
-Because patients are more engaged in their care, they may achieve better outcomes see improvements to their health and lifestyle.
+Because patients are more engaged in their care, they may achieve better outcomes and see improvements to their health and lifestyle.
 That means fewer hospital visits, which can help reduce the cost of care and the burden on healthcare systems.1,2

 TCUs are dedicated spaces in dialysis centers meant to give patients encouragement and education as they start dialysis treatments.
 They typically include four dialysis stations in a specific area of the center.
 Each station is equipped with the machines, staff, and supplies necessary for a thorough introduction to kidney replacement therapy options —in-center HD, home hemodialysis (HHD), peritoneal dialysis (PD), and kidney transplantation.